-McGinnity, using to great effect the side-arm rising curveball he called “Old Sal”, held the opposition scoreless for the first three frames.
+McGinnity, using to great effect the side-arm rising curveball he called “Old Sal,” held the opposition scoreless for the first three frames.
 On the Boston side, pitcher Win Kellum was making his major-league debut.
 The southpaw hurler had been a 20-game winner with the Western League’s Indianapolis Hoosiers in 1900.
-Baltimore’s first batter, McGraw, received a three-minute ovation as he walked to the plate.
+Baltimore’s first batter, John McGraw, received a thunderous round of applause that lasted over three minutes as he walked to the plate.
 The tough New Yorker acknowledged the crowd and greeted Kellum with a double off the top of the right-field fence.

 Turkey Mike Donlin followed with a three-base hit over center fielder Chick Stahl’s head that scored McGraw.
 (Donlin’s turkey-like gait earned him the barnyard moniker.)
-After a walk to Jimmy Williams, Bill “Wagon Tongue” Keister smacked a double to right that scored Donlin and Williams.
-(The true origins of Keister’s unusual nickname are up for debate.
-Was it his use of the Wagon Tongue model bat or his propensity for salty language?
-It was quite possibly a combination of the two.)
+After a walk to Jimmy Williams, Bill “Wagon Tongue” Keister smacked a double to right that scored Donlin and Williams.3

 Baltimore added another run in the bottom of the third on Donlin’s second triple of the game and a fly ball by Williams.